Mountain Grove school mourns student’s death

 MOUNTAIN GROVE, Mo. – Extra counselors were on hand at school buildings in Mountain Grove today after death Sunday of a 9-year-old boy in an auto accident.

-Jim Dickey, superintendent of school at Mountain Grove, said the school’s response to such events is distictwide in order help students cope with news of a death in the school.
+Jim Dickey, superintendent of school at Mountain Grove, said the school’s response to such events is districtwide in order to help students cope with the news of a death in the school.

 The boy died about 4 pm Sunday when the westbound pickup truck he rode in went off the road about a mile west of Mountain Grove on 13th Road, struck an embankment and overturned.
 He was partially thrown from the vehicle and was pronounced dead at the scene.